 Jig fishing can be one of the most rewarding forms of bass fishing there is.
 This is because jigs get big bass to bite more than most other bass lures.
 However, bass jigs are by far the most difficult lure to master.

 Simply put, a bass jig is a hook with a weighted head that is dressed with a skirt.
-The weight of the jig gets the bait to the bottom of the lake and keeps it there with the point of the hook facing upright.
-Typically they come equipped with a skirt and a weedguard that makes them weedless.
+The weight of the jig sinks the bait to the bottom of the water and keeps it there with the point of the hook facing upright.
+Typically they come equipped with a skirt and a fiber weedguard that makes them weedless.

 There are so many jig styles, colors, weights, and trailer options that knowing where to begin can be harder than actually fishing them.
 But a good 3/8 oz jig with a some style of craw trailer is more than enough to cover the vast majority of jig fishing for bass.

 Types of Bass Jigs

-When you’re fishing a jig for bass it’s all about the bottom, how you get there, how fast you get there, and how you interact with it.
+When you’re jig fishing for bass it’s all about the bottom: how you get there, how fast you get there, and how you interact with it.
 The objective is getting to the bottom by letting the jig naturally sink without getting hung up, all while maintaining an appealing presentation to bass.
 You want the jig to be heavy enough to get through the cover but light enough to have a natural looking sink rate that will make the jig give off good action.

 There are jigs designed to be better at targeting certain areas than others, that’s why selecting the right style jig for the conditions and cover your fishing gives you an advantage.
 The biggest difference between jigs is in the head, the shape of it and the weight of it.
 But before weight, you first choose the style that best fits the areas you’re looking to target.